 Before the paint has a chance to dry completely, squirt on some white liquid school glue.
 Squeezing on the glue while the paint is still wet will cause it to react a bit with the paint as it dries, changing the blue paint under the glue to a purple hue.

 The students love this step!
 Because how often do children have the opportunity to just squeeze out ooey, gooey glue?
 Usually, we say rhymes like, “Just a dot, not a lot”, but that’s not needed here.
 You want your preschoolers to squeeze hard and use a lot of glue.
+This is also what we did for our Christmas process art canvases.

 Finally, sprinkle some Epsom salt over the glue.